This article was updated on 25 April 2019 to incorporate new information on CHAS Green and benefits for the Merdeka Generation.

 To enjoy subsidies for your treatment at the CHAS clinic, you will need to produce your CHAS card, Pioneer Generation card, Public Assistance card and NRIC during your visit, preferably at the point of registration.
 CHAS cardholders below 15 years old will need to present their CHAS card with a student ID or birth certificate.

-How Do I Get My Very Own CHAS Card?
+How Do I Apply To Receive My CHAS Card?

-To apply to receive CHAS, you can download the CHAS application form or get it at any community centre, Community Development Council, public hospital or polyclinic.
+To apply, you can download the CHAS application form or get it at any community centre, Community Development Council, public hospital or polyclinic.
 Family members living in the same address (as per their NRIC) will only need to submit one application form.

 After completing the signed form, enclose it with supporting documents and mail it to P.O.
 Box 680, Bukit Merah Central Post Office, Singapore 911536.
 Applications will take around 15 working days to process.

-Once successful, all eligible family members will receive their own CHAS Blue or Orange card (depending on the tier your household qualifies for) and a welcome pack with information on how to use the card and a list of participating CHAS clinics.
+Once successful, all eligible family members will receive their own CHAS Blue, Orange or Green card (depending on the tier that your household qualifies for) and a welcome pack with information on how to use the card and a list of participating CHAS clinics.

 DollarsAndSense.sg aims to provide interesting, bite-sized and relevant financial articles.